SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

 ## Threat Intelligence tab

 Use the **Threat Intelligence** tab to add and manage threat intelligence indicators.
 You can add threat intelligence indicators from a number of sources, including CrowdStrike, TAXII, ThreatQ, iDefense, and many others.
 And threat intelligence indicators imported to Sumo Logic not only integrate with your existing core Sumo Logic deployment, but also Cloud SIEM and Cloud SOAR.
-(For information about how to add additional threat intelligence indicators for Cloud SIEM, see [Create a Custom Threat Intelligence Source](/docs/cse/administration/create-custom-threat-intel-source).)

 To access the **Threat Intelligence** tab, go to **Manage Data > Logs > Threat Intelligence**.